Blue-Cheesecake/_-Depreciated-_My-Playground/README.md

 # (Depreciated Repository)
 This repository was originally created for practicing using Github.
-Now, My-Playground repo will be no longer used anymore Since almost problems are from Leetcode website, you can still follow me solving problems via my Leetcode profile, https://leetcode.com/CC_CheeseCake/.
+Now, My-Playground repo will be no longer used anymore.
+Since almost problems are from Leetcode website, you can still follow me solving problems via my Leetcode profile, https://leetcode.com/CC_CheeseCake/.

 # Test